hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 TILAK AND THE CONGRESS — II 169

-On the morning of the 26th December, Mr. Tilak and the other NationaHst leaders went to Babu Surendra- Nath Banerjea at his residence, and informed him that the NationaHst opposition to the election of the Presi- dent would be withdrawn if (i) the Nationalist Party were assured that the Status quo would not be disturbed, and (2) if some graceful allusion was made by any one
+On the morning of the 26th December, Mr. Tilak and the other Nationalist leaders went to Babu Surendra- Nath Banerjea at his residence, and informed him that the Nationalist opposition to the election of the Presi- dent would be withdrawn if (i) the Nationalist Party were assured that the Status quo would not be disturbed, and (2) if some graceful allusion was made by any one